Opus10/qik/docs/blog/posts/why.md

 deps = ["{module.dir}/**.py"]
 ```

-The qik command line tool runs in parallel by default.
+Qik runs commands in parallel by default.
 Use `-m` to specify individual modules.

 ### Depending on the Import Graph